 DevOps is a set of practices that combines software development (Dev) and IT operations (Ops).
 It aims to shorten the systems development life cycle and provide continuous delivery with high software quality.
 DevOps is complementary with Agile software development; several DevOps aspects came from the Agile methodology.(wikipedia.org)

 The concept of DevOps practices and agility is nothing new for most companies and developers circling the sun.
-The most well-known frameworks (e.g., Scrum, XP, etc.) are applied in many development teams and lead to many benefits for teams, companies, and customers.
+The most well-known frameworks (e.g., Scrum, XP, etc.) are applied in many development teams and benefits teams, companies, and customers.
 For example, evidence shows that agile methods cause better performances in comparison to the outdated waterfall method.

 According to Puppet’s 2017 State of DevOps Report, high-performing DevOps organizations deploy code 46 times more frequently, with changes being one-fifth as likely to fail in comparison with their lower-performing counterparts.(newrelic.com)

 The outdated waterfall method is the most significant contributor to project failure and security concerns for many companies.
-Another problem with traditional step-by-step programming is that products do not meet customers’ demands and need to be redesigned, which takes time and costs money.
-Through DevOps pipelines and continuous deployment, development teams work closely with the customer and adjust fewer things at the end of the project.
+Another problem with traditional step-by-step programming is that products do not meet customers’ demands and need to be redesigned, taking time and money.
+So instead, development teams work closely with the customer through DevOps pipelines and continuous deployment and adjust fewer things at the end of the project.